 Nightly built Java Package¶

 For Windows, head to AppVeyor.
-Click on the artefact link on the right, and grab your file.
-If the latest build failed, there will be no artefact.
+Click on the artifact link on the right, and grab your file.
+If the latest build failed, there will be no artifact.
 Then you will need to first click on “History” at the top and look for the last successful build.

 Binary Java Troubleshooting¶

 Here are some error messages that you may get when trying to use the binary Java package.

 - Your architecture is not supported by this jarfile